tareqimbasher/NetPad/docs/wiki/NET-SDK.md

 ## Auto-detection

-NetPad will attempt to automatically locate where you installed the .NET SDK.
+NetPad will try to locate where you installed the .NET SDK.
 First it will attempt to use the value from one of these environment variables:

 * `DOTNET_ROOT`
 * `DOTNET_INSTALL_DIR`